 Medicare Part B in 2020

 The Medicare trustees have projected that the standard monthly premium in 2020 for Medicare Part B will increase by $8.80 a month to $144.30*.
 Many people also pay high-income surcharges, known as income-related monthly adjustment amounts (IRMAA).
 This means if you earn a certain income, you’ll pay higher premiums.
 According to the projections, individuals with modified adjusted gross incomes of $85,000 to $107,000—and couples between $170,000 and $214,000—will pay $202.00 in 2020, up from $189.60 this year.
 The premium ranges up from there when you hit certain income brackets.
 Medicare surcharges are based on the last available tax return.

-To check out Medicare Part B premiums and all the numbers from 2019, click here to get our Medicare Fact Sheet.
+*The Medicare B premium has been confirmed at $144.60 for 2020.
+The income for owing higher premiums starts at $87,000 for individuals for 2020.
+To check out Medicare Part B premiums and all the numbers from 2020, click here to get our Medicare Fact Sheet.
 This also gives an overview of the various parts of Medicare plans and key dates.
-We’ll have the 2020 Fact Sheet out as soon as Medicare releases the information.

 Medicare Part D in 2020: The Donut Hole in Medicare Plans for Prescription Drugs

 When the Part D plan was structured, it had a “donut hole” or coverage gap, meaning that once you receive a certain amount of coverage each year, you pay a larger amount of out-of-pocket costs until you reach “catastrophic coverage”.
 The Affordable Care Act provided for closing the donut hole gradually.
 Different plans have offered additional discounts or assistance during the donut hole, and vary widely in coverage and costs.

 In 2020, the donut hole will finally close.
 Medicare Part D members will pay up to 25% of the cost for any covered medication from the time they meet the deductible until reaching the out-of-pocket spending limit.